Nicole9801/Distributed_XGBoost/README.md

 Scripts/: R scripts for creating training set, traing model and distributed ML

 Model/: stores trained xgboost model for each study

+training_set_summary.csv: a summary including sample size (patients with expression and response data), number of selected signatures and number of missing signatures in the training set